abhishekphadke/Texas-A-M-Kingsville-application/README.md

 # Texas-A-M-Kingsville-application
-A working ios application for the university Texas A&amp;M Kingsville
+A working ios application for the University Texas A & M Kingsville